ioilmio/Catalogue/README.md

 - [Acknowledgements](#acknowledgements)

 ## About The Project
-### This is a simple Catalogue web app, it uses React and Redux to fetch cocktail data from cocktailDB API, it displays a list of cocktails, where you can filter results and a details page when you click on them;
+### This is a simple Catalogue of *cocktails recipes* web app, it uses React and Redux to fetch cocktail data from cocktailDB API, it displays a list of cocktails, where you can filter results and a details page when you click on them;

 ### Built With